hse3/HEFFLPNet/README.md

 download micro-ultrasound dataset at https://github.com/mirthAI/MicroSegNet

-and ultrasound dataset at https://github.com/S-domain/Multi-Stage-FCN
+and ultrasound dataset source is at paper: Multi-stage fully convolutional network for precise prostate segmentation in ultrasound images

 ### 4. Code information
 This project is on the basis of MicroSegNet: https://github.com/mirthAI/MicroSegNet